-Instead of working from a central location, repairs and installs are done on-site at the customer’s home or place of business.
-The job description is pretty consistent throughout the industry, however, it differs slightly based on sub-specialization.
+Instead of working from a central location, repairs and installs are performed on-site at the customer’s place of business.
+The job description is fairly consistent throughout the industry, however, it differs slightly based on sub-specialization.

 Let’s take a look at what field service engineering entails and how it can benefit you.
-Our Scientists and Engineers at CSMI collaborate in integrated project teams to address fast-paced, multifaceted basic and applied research and engineering challenges.
+Field service engineers at CSMI collaborate within an integrated field services team to perform system fielding and technical sustainment of a variety of commercial and military oriented technologies.

 What Is Field Service Management?